UPDATED 4:00 p.m. EDT, Dec. 4, 2021 —

 Hampton was only 21 at the time of his death, but his accomplishments and contributions to empowering Black people in America have lasted for decades.
 But it was because of those very advances that united minorities in opposition to the police state in which many of them lived that ended up getting him killed.
 Law enforcement began “heavy surveillance” of him before the fateful police raid in Peoria, Illinois, where he died, and other Black Panther members were injured.

 Hampton, chairman of the Illinois chapter of the Black Panther Party, and Clark, a 22-year-old Peoria Panther leader, were murdered by Chicago police officers working with the Cook County State’s Attorney’s Office.
 At the time of the attack, Hampton and Clark were not inciting violence, nor were they standing off with police.
 They were both asleep inside their Chicago home.

-Driven by Cook County State’s Attorney Edward Hanrahan, the deadly raid of the local BPP chapter—which left four other BPP members severely injured—was one of multiple attempts to attack the Black Panther Party amid Cointelpro’s mission to “expose, disrupt, misdirect, discredit or otherwise neutralize the activities of black nationalist hate type organizations and groupings, their leadership, spokesmen, membership and supporters,” as written in a FBI document.
+Driven by Cook County State’s Attorney Edward Hanrahan, the deadly raid of the local BPP chapter—which left four other BPP members severely injured—was one of the multiple attempts to attack the Black Panther Party amid Cointelpro’s mission to “expose, disrupt, misdirect, discredit or otherwise neutralize the activities of black nationalist hate type organizations and groupings, their leadership, spokesmen, membership and supporters,” as written in an FBI document.